Lockdown proved inflection point for e-commerce in India | Business

 The Indian e-commerce market has been one of the biggest beneficiaries of the pandemic, as containment measures introduced millions to the convenience of online shopping, and prompted seasoned online shoppers to buy more.

-Social distancing compulsions through the year, massive smartphone base and reliable broadband galvanised e-commerce uptake beyond metros, deep into smaller cities and towns, bringing an element of ‘trust in online commerce.
+Social distancing compulsions through the year, massive smartphone base, and reliable broadband galvanized e-commerce uptake beyond metros, deep into smaller cities and towns, bringing an element of 'trust in online commerce.
 The outbreak necessitated the use of new technology tools and non-contact formats to cater to unprecedented demand.
 Analysts said these shifts in consumer shopping traits are here to stay, post-pandemic.

 From changes in category preferences to the emergence of "new essentials", and from the adoption of native languages to a surge in new-age forms of payments -- the past year bore witness to an array of unique consumer trends.